 You can use power tools, like a disc sander for example, to sand the resin but try to keep the speed to a minimum or you might melt the resin.

 You don´t have to worry about any scratches that are visible on the surface of the resin.
-We will be cleaning those up in the next two steps.
+We will be repairing the scratches in the resin in the next few steps..

 3. Use Very Fine-Grit Sandpaper to do a Final Pass